kr2792/Auth0-SAML/README.md

 Go the url that's located there, and you'll be directed to a page that looks like this:
 ![image](https://user-images.githubusercontent.com/18439722/141124945-99e927ca-5c5c-4487-b0b3-a018eedcf63a.png)

-This page contains urls and metadata that the IDP requires, so that this SAML configuration can be registered.
+This page contains urls and metadata that the IDP requires, so that this SAML configuration can be registered with it.

 Copy *post-back URL* and *Entity Id* fields